 - topical steroids, in rare cases

 - certain medications

-In most cases, the rash and other reactions will disappear after exposure to the substance has ended.
+In most cases, the rash and other reactions

-- applying anti-itch ointments to the infected skin
+- anti-itch ointments for the infected skin

-- taking antihistamine drugs
+- antihistamine drugs

 In severe cases, a person may need to see a dermatologist, an allergist, or another healthcare professional.
 They can prescribe ointment, creams, or prescription drugs to treat contact dermatitis.

 In most cases, prevention is as simple as

 However, a person may not know what caused the reaction.
 For example, preservatives in cosmetics are a common cause of contact dermatitis that may not be easily identifiable.